-Front and Rear Brakes:
+Front Brake:

-Disc and disc pad wear is automatically compensated for and has no effect on the brake lever or pedal action.
-So there are no parts that require adjustment on the front and rear brakes.
+Disc and disc pad wear is automatically compensated for and has no effect on the brake lever action.
+So there are no parts that require adjustment on the front brake.

-If the brake lever or pedal feels mushy when it is applied, there might be air in the brake lines or the brake may be defective.
+If the brake lever feels mushy when it is applied, there might be air in the brake lines or the brake may be defective.
 Since it is dangerous to operate the motorcycle under such conditions, have the brake checked immediately by an authorized Kawasaki dealer.